How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 - Once they eat the mixture, they go near water sources and die due to the explosion of its stomach.

-Borax is an efficient killer of cockroaches; it is inexpensive and easy to use.
+Borax is an efficient cockroach killer; it is inexpensive and easy to use.

-The arrangement of the killing of cockroaches with borax is not entirely the best-planned killing as it leaves behind a lot of mess.
+The arrangement of the killing of cockroaches with borax is not entirely the best-planned killing as it leaves a lot of mess behind.

 However, it’s compelling enough; it might not be instant, but the results are certainly positive.